flokoe/bash-hackers-wiki/docs/internals/shell_options.md

 ![](keywords>bash shell scripting options runtime variable behaviour)

-This information was taken from a Bash version \"`4.1`\", every now and then new options are added, so likely, this list isn\'t complete.
+This information was taken from a Bash version \"`4.1`\", every now and then new options are added, so likely, this list isn't complete.

 The shell-options can be set with the [shopt builtin command](../commands/builtin/shopt.md).